This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers for Anadarko which present opportunities for upside or downside to the current Trefis price estimate for Anadarko.

 - Average Crude Oil Sales Price: Anadarko's stock price is highly sensitive to crude oil prices as the company derives more than 50% of its value, by our estimates, from the sale of these products.
-We believe that the recent decline in oil prices could sustain for a longer period of time, amid slower demand growth and the diminishing price-controlling power of the OPEC.
-According to our estimates, annual average crude oil prices (Brent) could bottom out around $63 per barrel this year and thereafter increase gradually to around $93 per barrel by 2021.
-However, if oil prices remain depressed for longer than what we currently expect and increase only to around $80 per barrel by the end of our forecast period, there could be almost 10% downside to our current price estimate for Anadarko.
+We believe that the recent decline in oil prices could sustain over the next few quarters, amid slower demand growth and the diminishing price-controlling power of the OPEC.
+According to our estimates, annual average crude oil prices (Brent) could average at around $50 per barrel this year and thereafter increase gradually to around $90 per barrel by 2022.
+However, if oil prices remain depressed for longer than what we currently expect and increase only to around $80 per barrel by the end of our forecast period, there could be a downside of more than 7% to our current price estimate for Anadarko.

 The company's most valuable business is the production of crude oil and condensates.
 Its second most valuable business is the production of natural gas.